wp-plugins/add-to-feedly/readme.txt

 == Description ==

 Feedly users can subscribe your RSS feed just by clicking the banner "Follow on Feedly" or the floating button that this plugin provides.
-You can show the banner in English or Spanish.
+You can show the banner in English, French or Spanish.
 Several sizes available for Floating button.
-Los usuarios de Feedly pueden suscribirse facilmente a tus RSS con tan solo hacer clic sobre el banner "Sigueme en Feedly" o el boton flotante que proporciona este plugin.
-El banner esta disponible en Ingles y Espanol.
-Disponibles varios tamanos para el boton flotante.

 == Installation ==